407-610-2417

 • Optimize for NLP: Pages written in natural language and answering questions the way a helpful expert would are preferred over those that are only written to rank.

-That said, let’s look at several ways you can optimize your site to meet these criteria, along with some AI overview ranking tips.
+That said, let’s look at several ways you can optimize your site to meet these criteria, along with some AI Overviews ranking tips.

 2. Create High-Quality, Authoritative Content